Configure a scheduling policy for an SQL analytic task and publish the task.

 Usage notes

-To adjust the storage table structure output by the SQL analytic task and preserve the original data, please set up a new SQL analytic task.
+To change the storage table structure and preserve existing data, create a new SQL analytic task.

-• Deleted SQL analytic tasks are irrecoverable; proceed with caution.
+Deleted SQL analytic tasks cannot be recovered.
+Proceed with caution.

-• Deleting a custom storage table output by an SQL analytic task may impact other data analysis services that utilize it.
+Deleting a custom storage table produced by an SQL analytic task may affect other data analysis services that depend on it.

-For instance, if a custom storage table from an SQL analytic task is used as a data source for a data API, deleting the task and taking it offline before the schedule's effective date will result in the API being unable to query data post-schedule.
+For example, if a custom storage table from an SQL analytic task serves as a data source for a data API, deleting the task and taking it offline before the schedule's effective date prevents the API from querying data after the schedule ends.

 Procedure